IJMacD/pst-parser/README.md

 Fortunately it shouldn't.
 The library is read only, so unless something goes catastrophically wrong your data should be safe.

-### Can you give me a brief, very high level view of the layout, contents, and
-### organisation of a PST file?
+### Can you give me a brief, very high level view of the layout, contents, structure and organisation of a PST file?

 Sure, here you go.